liviatomas/RMBH/README.md

 # RMBH
-Mobility database of Metropolitan Region of Belo Horizonte, Brasil
+Mobility datasets of Metropolitan Region of Belo Horizonte, Brasil